top of page

 Q. How much luggage can I take?

 Be sure that all baggage and personal belongings are properly insured.
-Items such as medications, jewelry, or other valuables, breakable or perishable items, and travel documents should be hand-carried.
+Items such as medication, jewelry or other valuables, breakable or perishable items, and important documents should be hand-carried.
 Responsibility will not be assumed by the airline for loss of or damage to these items.

 Q. What items can I carry on?